 Pliny the Younger was a Roman consul in Rome.
-He was sent to govern the province of Bithynia by Trajan Caesar.
+They sent him to govern the province of Bithynia by Trajan Caesar.
 In Letter 96, he reports on the spread of Christianity.

-1. Christians had become very numerous in Bithynia since at least AD 90, so much so that many pagan temples had been closed.
+1. Christians had become very many in Bithynia since at least AD 90, so much so that many pagan temples had been closed.

 3. Christians viewed Christ above the emperor and the gods and would die rather than comply with Roman “tests” of praying to statues of the emperor and the gods and cursing Christ.

 Pliny confirms the central claims of the New Testament that Jesus of Nazareth was crucified as the Messiah.
 Josephus, Tacitus, and Pliny use Christ as a name, as the New Testament letters also frequently do.
-It is evident from the Gospels that “Christ” was initially a title, “the Christ.”
-The result of these accounts is a testimony to the accuracy of Jesus’s ministry and initial impact on the Roman empire.
+It is clear from the Gospels that “Christ” was initially a title, “the Christ.”
+The result is a testimony to the accuracy of Jesus’ ministry and initial impact on the Roman empire.

 See also: Biblical Textual Criticism